schell/renderling/NOTES.md

 * sharing code on CPU and GPU
   - sanity testing GPU code on CPU using regular tests
+  - ability to run shaders on either CPU or GPU and profile
 * it's Rust
   - using cargo and Rust module system
   - expressions!

 ## cons / limititions

-* can't use enums (but you can't in glsl or hlsl or msl or wgsl either)
+* ~~can't use enums (but you can't in glsl or hlsl or msl or wgsl either)~~ you _can_ but they must be simple
-* struct layout size/alignment errors can be really tricky
+* ~~struct layout size/alignment errors can be really tricky~~ solved by using a slab
 * rust code must be no-std
 * don't use `while let` or `while` loops
 * for loops are hit or miss, sometimes they work and sometimes they don't